oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 To access Workflows:

-1. Sign-in into your Okta admin dashboard
+1. Sign in to your Okta org
-    * If you are using a trial account, the admin dashboard link will be in the following format: `https://trial-xxxxxxxx-admin.okta.com/admin/dashboard`
+    * If you are using a trial, your org URL can be found in an email with the **Activate your Okta account** subject
+    * It has the following format: `https://trial-<ID>.okta.com`.
+For example `https://trial-6093533.okta.com`
+1. Click **Admin** (upper right) to access the Admin console
-2. On the right-hand side menu, click **Workflows > Workflows console** to open Workflows
+1. On the right-hand side menu, click **Workflows > Workflows console** to open Workflows

 You will see the Workflows home page: